richardloopez/AMBER_Molecular_Dynamics/README.md

 # AMBER_Molecular_Dynamics
 	-This repository is composed by different codes for better treatment of AMBER Molecular Dynamics Data:
 	-Most of them use cpptraj tool to generate the output, but implementing a user-friendly interface, without missing parameters
-	-In the attached .pdf a guide for each script is provided -total_hbond_interactions.py has special interest because it performs hbond between selected residues in each selected frame (told by the user), a functionality not implemented by cpptraj.
-It offers a .csv archive as output.

  **Molecular Analysis Scripts Collec on**